 Sure they are from the places we visited, but at the same time, they can seem rather worthless in most cases, and the hassle to bring them back home doesn’t seem worth it in the long run.

 However, if you are someone who collects rocks for a living, then it would make sense as to why you want to bring these rocks back home.

 The same can be said for botanists as some rocks provide a nice change of scenery and brilliant aesthetics for many plants.

 In the end, though it is possible to bring rocks onto an airplane, it is often best to leave them alone unless you are really to take these factors into consideration.

 Sometimes you can become lucky and be allowed to bring the rocks, and sometimes, especially if you are flying internationally, customs may raise a burden on you if you are not on your toes.

 Still, it is noted that if you do plan to collect rocks from your travels, feel free to collect them as mementos from your adventures.

-TIP: Check out the best places for rockhounding in the United States (Find out what are the best places for rockhounding in the United States (articles are broken down by states).
+TIP: Check out the best places for rockhounding in the United States by each state.